zabokaa/huhu_chatApp/README.md

 ## user stories
-- As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my friends and family.
+- As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my friends.
-- As a user, I want to be able to send messages to my friends and family members to exchange the latest news.
+- As a user, I want to be able to send messages to my friends to exchange the latest news.
 - As a user, I want to send images to my friends to show them what I’m currently doing.
 - As a user, I want to share my location with my friends to show them where I am.